 Another key financial variable for biomass-based electricity generation is access and availability of fuel.
-Biomass fuel, including forest and agricultural residues, are bulky and as noted earlier, generally have a low energy density.
+Biomass fuels, including forest and agricultural residues, are bulky and, as noted earlier, generally have a low energy density.
 Transportation costs to move the fuel to a generation site can be cost prohibitive.
 A radius of 50 to 75 miles is critical in terms of accessing supply, according to the Public Renewables Partnership, an organization that focuses on renewable energy partnerships for customer-owned utilities.
-A haul distance from a forest source of 30-50 air miles (50-80 road miles) can generally keep costs of wood fuel reasonable at a rate of \$35-45/ton, according to DNRC estimates.4 These are rough rule of thumb estimates, and biomass fuel costs are influenced by many factors.
+A haul distance from a forest source of 30-50 air miles (50-80 road miles) can generally keep costs of wood fuel reasonable at a rate of \$35-45/ton, according to DNRC estimates.
+These are rough rule of thumb estimates, and biomass fuel costs are influenced by many factors.

 The former chairman of the Biomass Power Association and a member of the Western Governors' Association Biomass Task force recently investigated the relationship of size to power cost for biomass power facilities using traditional waste wood.
-He found that the average size of biomass facilities is rising in an attempt to capture economics of scale.
+He found that the average size of biomass facilities is rising in an attempt to capture economies of scale.
 However, he finds that larger plants may not yield lower busbar costs.
 He found that a combination of fuel constraints, capped incentive programs, loss of local options, and availability of combined heat and power options lead to the optimization of facilities at a much smaller size.
-For example, he notes that in Oregon, a 10-megawatt cogeneration plant yields a substantially lower busbar cost than a 100-megawatt stand alone plant.5 He also notes that there is a unique biomass solution for every location, and the final question is "what role does the electric utility play in this development?"
-He finds that perhaps a positive utility approach to biomass is to offer "biomass only" requests for proposals (RFP's) that match in time a utilities needs for new firm generation or additional renewable power and carbon offsets.
+For example, he notes that in Oregon, a